-Maryum’s involvement with the Parkinson’s community began while her father was still living, and the family was making an effort to learn more about the condition.
+Maryum’s involvement with Parkinson’s community began while her father was still living, and the family was making an effort to learn more about the condition.
 She adds that becoming an advocate was also about “sharing our family story with other people who were interested, as a source of education and inspiration”.

-In the early 2000s, Maryum began to participate in marathons raising money for The Parkinson Alliance and later became a spokesperson for the annual Unity Walk – which has since gone virtual due to Covid-19.
+In the early 2000s, Maryum began to participate in marathons raising money for Parkinson Alliance and later became a spokesperson for the annual Unity Walk – which has since gone virtual due to Covid-19.

 “It’s amazing when you connect with people at these events,” she says, “and they actually see that you care about them.
 A lot of them love my father.
 The community’s so diverse and united at these kinds of events.

 “More importantly, they’re getting a plethora of information about understanding how to manage Parkinson’s disease.”